 - Portfolios of courses – for those who know they have a series of courses to run we make it affordable to by in bulk.

 - As your own learning management system (LMS) – for organisations who have a lot of private/internal training courses and want freedom to have their own version of TheologyX.

-Get in touch with Kathryn Young and Andrew Stobart on firstname.lastname@example.org to develop your part of this learning community and request the solutions documentation.
+Get in touch with Kathryn Middleton and Andrew Stobart on firstname.lastname@example.org to develop your part of this learning community and request the solutions documentation.

 That’s exciting!
-Kathryn Young and Andrew Stobart are the people to talk to.
+Kathryn Middleton and Andrew Stobart are the people to talk to.
 You can email them via email@example.com and explore how you’d like to engage.